pankod/next-boilerplate/README.md

 It's built on top of a plugin architecture and allows you integrate your own tools and best practices with ease.
 It also includes more than 30 built-in plugins of your favorite tools.

-superplate's default framework is Next.js, so you start using it immediately instead of next-boilerplate.
+superplate's default framework is Next.js, so you can start using it immediately instead of next-boilerplate.
 More framework targets are coming soon.

 You may checkout the project from the [repo page](https://github.com/pankod/superplate) or [documentation](https://pankod.github.io/superplate/).